rbong/vim-crystalline/examples/neovim_lua_examples.md

   local cl = require("crystalline")
   local s = ""

-  -- Start highlighting section A with mode colors s = s .. cl.ModeHiItem("A")
+  -- In different modes, this will be 'NormalModeA', 'InsertModeA', etc. s = s .. cl.ModeHiItem("A")

   s = s .. " %f%h%w%m%r "

-  -- Generate a separator with mode colors s = s .. cl.Sep(0, cl.ModeGroup("A"), cl.ModeGroup("Fill"))
+  -- The mode prefix is added to all separator groups s = s .. cl.Sep(0, cl.ModeGroup("A"), cl.ModeGroup("Fill"))

   return s